vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 type Protocol string
 ```

-Endpoints are arbitrary transport-specific addresses, but if they are networked they must use IP addresses, and thus rely on IP as a fundamental packet routing protocol.
+Endpoints are arbitrary transport-specific addresses, but if they are networked they must use IP addresses and thus rely on IP as a fundamental packet routing protocol.
 This enables policies for address discovery, advertisement, and exchange - for example, a private `192.168.0.0/24` IP address should only be advertised to peers on that IP network, while the public address `8.8.8.8` may be advertised to all peers.
 Similarly, any port numbers if given must represent TCP and/or UDP port numbers, in order to use [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) to autoconfigure e.g. NAT gateways.

 Non-networked endpoints (without an IP address) are considered local, and will only be advertised to other peers connecting via the same protocol.
 For example, an in-memory transport might use `Endpoint{Protocol: "memory", Path: "foo"}` as an address for the node "foo", and this should only be advertised to other nodes using `Protocol: "memory"`.